The Harris Museum, Art Gallery & Library

 exposed interior of 3D model of the harris with wooden texture

-We undertook an update to the conservation plan collaborating with students at UCLan to give them valuable experience and insight into the Heritage Consultant role.
+We undertook an update to the conservation plan, collaborating with students at UCLan to give them valuable experience and insight into the Heritage Consultant role.
 Alongside our team, students helped us to document the spaces within the museum and to collate the gazetteer.
-We also ran a series of workshops with staff across the museum including curators, maintenance and administrative staff to understand the challenges they face, and their aspirations for the building’s future.
+We also ran a series of workshops with staff across the museum, including curators, maintenance and administrative staff, to understand the challenges they face, and their aspirations for the building’s future.

 Responding to the original